quko-tech/quko-tech.github.io/content/english/about.md

   # tab item loop
   - name : "Approach"
-    content : "Quko's goal is to achieve the solution that best suits our customers' requirements.
+    content : "QUKO's goal is to achieve the solution that best suits our customers' requirements.
 To achieve this, we believe in establishing a close relationship with them, so that our team acquires a complete understanding of the problem to be solved and can provide the right solution.
 <br><br>
 In this process, our clients' trust in us is key, so our main pillars when working with them are communication and confidentiality."